 Exploring the Thai North

-Known as the Thailand Northern Capital, Chiang Mai City is located some 700 km (435 miles) North of Bangkok on the Mae Ping River basin and serves as a major gateway to explore the North.
+Known as the Thailand Northern Capital, Chiang Mai City is located some 700 km (435 miles) North of Bangkok on the Mae Ping River basin and serves as a prime gateway to explore the North.
 Since founded in 1296 A.D., it was a capital and cultural core of Lanna Kingdom and now has preserved its distinguished cultural heritage.
-Celebrated its 700th anniversary in 1996, the city's 700-year history of unique culture and rich traditional background coupled with the breathtaking scenery makes Chiang Mai one of Asia's most attractive tourist destinations.
+Celebrated its 700th anniversary in 1996, the city's 700-year-long history of unique culture and rich traditional background, coupled with the breathtaking scenery, it makes Chiang Mai one of Asia's most attractive tourist destinations.

 Historically, Chiang Mai has been hardly accessible, only by the river or on the back of elephants.
 The first railway train from Bangkok had arrived in the late 1920's, and the first motor vehicle had arrived in Chiang Mai in 1932.
-Albeit the late progress, this modern-day second largest Thailand's city has developed into an economic, cultural, educational, and trade hub of Northern Thailand, complete with sound road infrastructure and decent communications.
+Albeit the late progress, this modern-day second largest Thailand's city has developed into an economic, cultural, educational, trade, and tourism hub of Northern Thailand, complete with sound road infrastructure and decent communications.

 A warm hospitality is written all over the faces of Chiang Mai dwellers, whether you choose a 5-star hotel or drowsing guest house.
 It's Thailand's cheapest major travel destination with plenty of activities to get engaged in: from wandering along timeless Old City lanes, to trekking to remote hill-tribe villages, to whitewater rafting and riding elephants, to taking a long-tail boat cruise along the Mae Ping River with delicious Thai dinner, or relaxing during unique Thai massage and spa treatments.

-As a prime location in its own right, the Old City of Chiang Mai marked by the moat and fortified gates and has some 300 ancient Buddhist temples (Wat in Thai) in the vicinity.
-The most significant is the Wat Chiang Man, the home of the 1800 years old Crystal Buddha, the classic Thai northern style Wat Phra Singh, and the partially ruined Wat Chedi Luang.
+As a prime location in its own right, the Old City of Chiang Mai is marked by the moat and fortified gates and has some 300 ancient Buddhist temples (wat in Thai) in the vicinity.
+The most significant is the Wat Chiang Man, the home of the 1800-year-old Crystal Buddha, the classic Thai northern style Wat Phra Singh, and the partially ruined Wat Chedi Luang.